nercms-mmap/RankAggregation-Lib/README.md

 - **Query** is the topic for which the preference list is submitted.
 - **Voter** is the name of the ranker who submitted a preference list for a particular **Query**.
-- **Item Code** is a unique name that identifies each element of the preference lists.
+- **Item Code** is a unique identifier that identifies each element of the preference lists.
 - **Item Rank** is the preference rank assigned to an item by a Voter.

 If you need to test our supervised or semi-supervised methods, then we need relevance judgments for the preference list elements of the primary input file for each query.
 It is organized in the following fashion: